xanderelsmith/hermoine/README.md

-I can definitely enhance the README to reflect participation in a Google AI Hackathon!
-Here's the updated version:

 ## Hermoine (H-1123): AI Assessment Chatbot for Tutors (Google AI Hackathon Project)

 **Hermoine** (H-1123) is an AI-powered chatbot we built during the Google AI Hackathon.
 It's designed to assist tutors in assessing students' knowledge on specific topics, aiming to revolutionize the learning experience.